cyanheads/claude-sidebar-modifier/README.md

 ## ✨ Features

-- � Adjust sidebar width using a slider
+- ➡️ Adjust sidebar width using a slider
 - 📌 Pin or unpin the sidebar
 - 🚫 Completely remove the sidebar
-- 🚀 Lightweight and efficient
 - 🔒 Can only access https://claude.ai/

 ## 🛠️ Installation